MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/privacy-management-policies.md

 #### Review content and remediate

-To review the content associated with an issue, choose the Review content action if prompted or open the Content tab.
+To review the content associated with an issue, choose the **Review content** action if prompted or open the Content tab.
 Select any file in the list to view it in full.
-This will also give you a view into details about the file, any activities on record, and its remediation history, if previous steps have been taken to manage this file.
+Here you can see details about the file, any activities on record, and its remediation history, if previous steps have been taken to manage this file.

-Use the Remediate button to make your own data handling decisions for this content.
+Use the **Remediate** button to make your own data handling decisions for this content.
 Selecting the button allows you to choose from one or more remediation actions.
 Options include:

 **All policies**